dburkhardt/viash_web/content/docs/getting_started/installation.md

 wget -qO- get.viash.io | bash -s -- OPTIONS
 ```

-For example, this command installs a release candidate of viash in a
+For example, this command installs a release candidate of Viash in a
 directory named ‘applications’:

 ``` bash